YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

 ## About Me

-Hi, I am Yiping Li (李一平). _Yiping_ is currently in her Gap year at HangZhou, China.
-She completed her graduate study at Nanjing University in 2023.
-Her research interests as a astrophysicist on _interstellar medium_ and _high-energy astrophysics_.
-She developed scattering simulation code of supernova remnant.
+Hi, I am Yiping Li (李一平).
+I'm currently in the Gap year in Hangzhou, China, pursuing my PhD program.
+I completed my master's degree at Nanjing University last year (2023).
+My goal is to be an astrophysicist to explore the world.
+I interest _X-ray astrophysics_ and _interstellar medium_ presently.
+I had developed resonant scattering simulation code for supernova remnant during my master's study.

 <!-- She engages in improving academic skills as a mordern international astrophysicist, meanwhile in traveling, volunteering friend's workshop. -->